ICGAL 2025

 Associate Professor of Korea National University of Education

-Dr. Zoltán Márton (Top Right)
+Mr. Zoltán Márton (Top Right)

-Director of the Hungarian STEAM Platform and the Head of the STEAM Office at Obuda University
+Director of the Hungarian STEAM Platform and the Head of the STEAM Office at Obuda University;

 Mr. Sándor Kirchoff (Bottom Left)